When your child is unwell you should inform the School Office before 8:50am on 01278 422693 and selecting

 Paper registers are added to SIM’s

-School attendance officer and head teacher meet to monitor and discuss children with under 92% attendance.
-Decisions are made on letters to be sent home, which parents need to meet with the head and who needed to be referred to the Somerset County Education Attendance Officer.
+School Attendance Officer and Head Teacher meet to monitor and discuss children with under 97% attendance.
+Decisions are made on letters to be sent home, which parents need to meet with the head and who needs to be referred to the Somerset County Council Educational Safeguarding Welfare Officer.

 Attendance concern letters and meeting procedure as follows: